PedroCristo/README-TEST/README.md

 ### Post Detail Page - Comments
 ![Post Detail Page - Comments](./assets/images/readme/features/tasty_blog_post_detail_comments_page.jpg)
-* AAt the bottom of this page, users can read the comments posted by other users and if they are login they are allowed to comment and delete comments posted by themselves.<br>
+* At the bottom of this page, users can read the comments posted by other users and if they are login they are allowed to comment and delete comments posted by themselves.<br>

 ### Contact Page
 ![Contact Page](./assets/images/readme/features/tasty_blog_contact_page.jpg)<br><br>